anabento/R_Bootcamp/README.md

 _need to end with some sort of recap_

-## Module specific learning outcomes
-At the end of these lessons, students will be able to (SWBAT)...
-  1. What is R and RStudio
-      - list at least 3 reasons R/RStudio is a useful research tool
-      - describe CRAN's function
-      - install a package
-      - create a variable in R
-  2. Data Types
-      - list the different data types of R
-      - describe the difference between a data frame and matrix
-      - give examples of when to use different data types
-  3. Writing your first script
-  4. Architecture of a script
-  5. Writing a script; part 2
-  6. Importing and exporting daa
-  7. Calculating summary statistics
-  8. Data Visualization
-  9. Simulating Data

 ## Learning outcomes not explicitly linked to module
 1. Using outside resources